guerrerocarlos/blog/Medium-meets-github.md

 How it works
 ============

-> This whole website is an editable editor, you can click on text and start typing.
+> This whole website is an editable editor, you can click on text and start typing

 By changing the URL you can open any file (specially Markdown or HTML) from [github.com](http://github.com)